 I write for specialized readers and non-scientists alike, mainly covering biology and medicine.
 A selection of my articles (intended for all audiences unless otherwise noted) can be found below.
-Much of my slightly more technical work has been published on the Genetics Society of America’s Genes to Genomes blog, on which most articles are written for people with a general background in biology.
+Much of my somewhat more technical work has been published on the Genetics Society of America’s Genes to Genomes blog, on which most articles are written for people with a general background in biology.

 Genes to Genomes